axelarnetwork/axelar-contract-deployments/evm/README.md

 - Store the proxy address in the target contract's configuration
 - Support custom initialization data via `--proxyData` (defaults to "0x")

-### AxelarTransceiver Post-Deployment Operations
+### MonadAxelarTransceiver Post-Deployment Operations

-After deploying the AxelarTransceiver contract, you can perform post-deployment operations using the `axelar-transceiver.ts` script:
+After deploying the MonadAxelarTransceiver contract, you can perform post-deployment operations using the `axelar-transceiver.ts` script:

 ```bash
 # Initialize the transceiver contract